ItalyPaleAle/svelte-spa-router-template/README.md

 Navigate to [http://localhost:5050](http://localhost:5050).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

 You can add more routes by defining them in the [`src/routes.ts`](./src/routes.ts) file.
-More information can be found on the [documentation for svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router/blob/master/README.md).
+More information can be found on the [documentation for svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router/blob/main/README.md).

 By default, the server will only respond to requests from localhost.
-To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.
+To allow connections from other computers, edit the `vite` commands in package.json to include the option `--host 0.0.0.0`.

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.